 - Text newPlainText (label, text):

-Using this method, you can return a ClipData object that is just a ClipData.
-In fact, this method is used to restore ClipData.
-The object of this item that is used has a text string.
+Using this method, you can return a ClipData object just a ClipData.
+This method is used to restore ClipData.
+The object of this item is used as a text string.

 - URI newUri (resolver, label, URI):

-Using this method, you can return a ClipData object that is just a ClipData.
-In fact, this method is used to restore ClipData.
-The object of this item that is used has a URI.
+Using this method, you can return a ClipData object just a ClipData.
+This method is used to restore ClipData.
+The object of this item is used as a URI.

 - Intent newIntent (label, intent):

-Using this method, you can return a ClipData object that is just a ClipData.
-In fact, this method is used to restore ClipData.
-The object of this item that is used has an Intent.
+Using this method, you can return a ClipData object just a ClipData.
+This method is used to restore ClipData.
+The object of this item is used as an Intent.

-9- After copying the data, we must paste the copied data in the clipboard, for this, I must use the getPrimaryClip () method so that we can call the desired part.
+9- After copying the data, we must paste the copied data into the clipboard.
+For this, I must use the getPrimaryClip () method to call the desired part.

 10- After calling the desired part, we can get it in the ClipData.Item object.

-11- How to call the getPrimaryClip () method and get the desired part in the ClipData.Item object is as follows:
+11- Call the getPrimaryClip () method and get the desired part in the ClipData.Item object is as follows:

-12- It should be noted that in addition to these methods, there are other methods that can be used using ClipboardManager groups to manage clipboard frameworks.
+12- It should be noted that in addition to these methods, other methods can be used using ClipboardManager groups to manage clipboard frameworks.

 This method is used to restore the first piece on the clipboard.